Plants, plants, plants !!!

 Spinach tree Cnidoscolus sp euphorbiacea Chayamansa above in flower.
 Not a true spinaca or spinach but a euphorbia sp. this one grows easily from cuttings, no need for prior rooting, ‘thrives on neglect.
 Chaya comes in two varieties the other is more spiny and has less leaf surface.
 Preparation: Leafs must be cooked boiled for long periods as they can be somewhat leathery, some people throw away the first boil water straining off and replacing then cooking again for 45 mins total time.
 Contains high beta carotene content also has stilbenes chemicals with high antioxidant and other potential effects which can cause ‘healing crises’ if present in excess?
 See article below the health effects of this upright edible tree reaching to 18 ft!
 Cuttings are available for trade, South Florida region

-Perilla Beefsteak leaf has a warm coriander like flavor, the various parts offer anti-inflammatory, anti secretory effects, used in many traditional Asian menu`s
+Perilla Beefsteak leaf 2 varieties show here has a warm coriander like flavor, the various parts offer anti-inflammatory, anti secretory effects, used in various traditional Asian menu items and herbal preparations.

 Pereskia aculeata cactaceae Barbados gooseberry a climbing thorny cactus produces nutritious fruits, will post pics when they show) This plant has recently been charted as possessing an anti glioblastoma agent.
 Its leaves contain Vitamin B-1& B2, careful of the spiny stems!